ernanesa/MercadoBitcoin.Client/docs/AI_USAGE_GUIDE_EN.md

 ## 16. Conclusion
 This guide supplies operational context, prompt patterns, method contracts, and safety heuristics enabling an autonomous AI agent to leverage the MercadoBitcoin API via this library.
 Extend or refine as new endpoints or policies emerge.

-> END – Self-contained document for intelligent agent consumption.
+> END – Self-contained document for intelligent agent consumption (v2.1.0 augmented: resilience + observability + adaptive heuristics).